 You might already be familiar with some of the older players in the game like Quicken, which is still a huge competitor.
-I used Quicken from 1999 until 2019 (20 years!) until I switched to both Personal Capital and Mint.
+I used Quicken from 1999 until 2019 (20 years!) until I switched to both Empower (formerly Personal Capital) and Mint.

 If you haven’t used a financial aggregator before, you might not realize just how valuable it can be.
 It’s very hard to get an all-encompassing handle on your finances without one of these tools.
 Being able to see current information on all your money in itself can make it tremendously easier to spot problems and get ahead.

 Recently, I had something happen that would have cost me almost $200 for absolutely nothing.
 I would likely not have even noticed it without one of these.
 I thought I’d share that with you and let you know other ways a financial aggregator can help you with your finances – regardless of how hands-on you want to be.

 #1 It’s much easier to spot incorrect transactions

 Last week we went on a week-long Caribbean cruise… it was wonderful.
 If you’ve ever cruised before, you probably know that you should fly in the day before the cruise – just in case.
 If you have a delayed or canceled flight, this can make the difference in enjoying a stress-free cruise or trying to figure out how to get to the next port of call to catch up to the ship.

 Our cruise was departing out of Miami so we got in the day before and stayed at a hotel in the area.
 I book most of our stays through Priceline because that’s generally where we find the best deals on hotels.
 I had booked and pre-paid for the hotel in Miami through Priceline a couple of months prior to our stay.